dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

 Availability using black box probes fulfuills the constraints above.
 Availability is if a service is reachable or not.
 It can easily be executed as an indnividual client (on the public internet through a service like pingdom) or on an internal network (for the case of itnernal clients).

+Is the service reachable from a client?
+It is a precursor to all other monitoring and Service levels.
+By using such a primitive it optimizes ease of opeorationn minimizes flakinnness, and enables teams to start leaning on signals representingn their client's experience, collecting, measuring and responding.

 Availability probes provide a strong signal for correlationn of failures during incidents.
 Being able to quickly undnerstannd if if a failure is at the network/application level is a huge insight.
 This signal supports triangulating an experience with a known experieince (the prober).

 This enables teams to understand what proactive monitoring is, and enables them to begin to catch issues before clients.